-Recently released surveillance video from the Santa Clarita Valley Sheriff’s Station shows a group of eight women believed to 18 to and 25 years old pilfering over $20,000 worth of merchandise from a sunglass store.
+Recently released surveillance video from the Santa Clarita Valley Sheriff’s Station shows a group of eight women believed to be 18 to 25 years old pilfering more than $20,000 worth of merchandise from a sunglasses store.

 A witness told police the group entered the store March 29 and immediately gathered around display cases.
 They then quickly began stuffing numerous pairs of sunglasses into their bags before running out of the store, according to a sheriff’s department news release.